Osa-H3VR/Meatyceiver-Gang/README.md

 <sub>*wow, catchy name*</sub>

-I've included a simple cli tool that I personally use to create the characters themselves!
+I've included a simple commandline tool that I personally use to create the characters themselves!

 The output then can be additionally modified to your liking, to really put **U** in "Yo**U**r character".